SalesforceFoundation/NPSP/Contributor/Do-the-Work.md

 We recommend always posting on the issue to see if it makes sense to pick it up, just in case somebody else is already working what you’ve selected!
 Also feel free to ask questions about the issue or discuss proposed solutions directly in the github issue.

+# NPSP Apex Documentation

+We've put together a handy site that's an invaluable tool in understanding the NPSP code base: [ApexDocs](http://developer.salesforcefoundation.org/Cumulus/).
+Now all that's left to do is to do the coding!

 # Add To The Cumulus Unmanaged Package

-If you've added any metadata that needs to be part of NPSP, it needs to be added to the Cumulus unmanaged package.
+If you've added any metadata that needs to be part of NPSP as part of your feature, it needs to be added to the Cumulus unmanaged package.
 Examples include a new class, trigger, or page, or really anything else like a new field, custom setting, page layout, etc.

 1. Navigate to Setup > Create > Packages
 2. Click on the Cumulus package name